Advanced-Dataspaces-VTT/VTT-Example-IDS-Connector/readMe.md

 In the following, Postman tool is utilized for managing the connector.

 <b>2.1 Download the data consumer request collection and import it to Postman</b>
-- Navigate to the folder "Postman_collections" in Github repository and download the file "data_consumer_and_provider.zip".
-- Unzip the file and import the json files into to your Postman application ("Import" button  + select file)
+- Navigate to the folder "Postman_collections" in Github repository and import the json files into to your Postman application ("Import" button  + select file)
 - You should see two new collections in your Postman: "Consume data resource" and "Provide data resource".

 <b>2.2 Test data retrieval from Data Space Innovation Lab's connector </b> <br> <br>